 Dublin is a lively city rich in history, music, art, and culture.
 Explore old cathedrals, wander through awe-inspiring libraries, and spend some time in authentic Irish pubs.
-The streets of Dublin are full of life and the lovely people will make you feel right at home.
+The streets of Dublin are full of life and the welcoming people will make you feel right at home.
 Keep reading for the best things to do in Dublin!

 Go On a Pub Crawl